Disturbance at Planet Fitness leaves a man in custody for simple battery of woman, police officer - NewsBreak

 UPDATE, 11:13 A.M.: The man has been identified as Idi Wajima Kitt, 47 of Shorter, AL. He has been booked into jail.

 According to Sgt.
-Robin Green with Lafayette Police, officers were called at 5:39 a.m.
+Robin Green with Lafayette Police , officers were called at 5:39 a.m.
 Tuesday morning in the Planet Fitness in the 3500 block of Ambassador Caffery to a disturbance.
 When officers arrived, they learned from reports that a man had entered the Planet Fitness and demanded the cell phone of a woman inside.
 The woman refused to give up her cell phone and attempted to leave.
-The man then punched the woman with a closed fist.
+The man then punched the woman with a closed fist.70 lbs of mushroom chocolate bars, ecstasy pills, marijuana and more located after traffic stop

 The man then attempted to run by returning to a vehicle and doing burnouts, when he struck 3 other vehicles in the parking lot.
 When police arrived, they attempted to arrest the man, at which point he resisted arrest while biting and punching a police officer.
 Police used a taser on the man to take him into custody.